 Equipped with GREENnet technology that limits the switch's power consumption without sacrificing performance.
-Plug-and-play installation ensures you can set up the switch in no time at all.
+Easy to use and affordable.
 Metal construction guarantees the switch is built to last.
 Backed by a manufacturer's lifetime warranty.
-Ideal for home or office use.

 Sometimes makes a high-pitch noise when in use.
 Less durable than many comparable options.